The Center for Engineering Concepts Development holds periodic symposia in areas of current interest:

 Data Driven Design Symposium

-The University of Maryland Center for Engineering Concepts Development organized and held a Symposium on Data Driven Design (D3) in the Department of Mechanical Engineering at the University of Maryland in College Park on October 14, 2016.
+A symposium on Data Driven Design (D3) was spearheaded by Professor Peter Chung.
 This symposium focused on how industry and society can improve the design of complex engineered systems by learning from big data (whether generated by humans or machines).
 The event, attended by 53 participants, brought together researchers and technology leaders from a range of domains (from consumer products to military fleets) and stages in a system’s lifecycle (from concept creation through end-of-life/re-use).
 The symposium identified fundamental research challenges and opportunities in using data during design to improve performance and reduce cost.

 The symposium achieved three specifically identified outcomes, the first being to outline state-of-the-art methods that collect and analyze product data — such as machine learning, artificial intelligence, crowd-sourcing, or online communities — and how they benefit or hinder different aspects of a design’s lifecycle — from conception to manufacturing to use or re-use.
 The second outcome was to forge new relationships and collaborations between researchers across academic, industrial, and national institutions that leverage our respective strengths to tackle mutual research problems, and the final outcome was to pose several open challenge problems to benchmark progress and catalyze future research.